 Victim of a Hit and Run Accident in California?
 Everything You Need to Know.

 - Call emergency services to notify the police and first responders that a motor vehicle collision has taken place and let them know of any injuries.
 If you have been injured, even if it seems like a minor injury, seek medical treatment immediately.
-Even though many car accident injuries do not present symptoms right away, they are still incredibly serious.
-If you start to feel pain, headaches, swelling, or bruising a few hours to a few days after the incident, seek medical treatment and let your medical provider know you were in a car accident.
+Even though many car accident injuries do not present symptoms right away, they can still be incredibly serious injuries.
+If you suffer from a car accident head injury or start to feel pain, headaches, swelling, or bruising a few hours to a few days after the incident, seek medical treatment and let your medical provider know you were in a car accident.

-Next, if you are able to, try to write down as much information as possible about the accident, including any details you can remember about the vehicle that left the scene.
+- Next, if you are able to, try to write down as much information as possible about the accident, including any details you can remember about the vehicle that left the scene.
 This will be important when speaking to the police as well as when filing an insurance claim.
 Try to remember the make, model, and color of the car that hit you, including unique or identifying information about the car (bumper stickers, dents, vanity license plates, etc.).
 If you saw the driver, try to remember what they were wearing, their gender, hair color, etc. Also, write down the circumstances of the crash.
 Did the driver run a red light and hit you?
-Were you rear-ended?
+Was the crash a rear-end collision?
 Did the driver that hit you change lanes and sideswipe your car?
 While documenting as much detail about the accident that you can remember, take pictures and video of the scene.
 There may be evidence of the vehicle that hit you on your car, including paint or broken off parts of the other vehicle.
 If there were any witnesses, it is a good idea to speak to them and ask for their contact information to help identify the person who fled the scene.